anandskartha/ES6_Babel_Webpack_Starter/README.md

 # My starter app
 This is my starter app with ES6 and webpack.
-Please help me make this simple app better by providing comments.
+I try out things here.